Prelf1992/mlops-template-repository/README.md

 * Commit 38: Style: Improve styling of tests for faster execution. at 2024-12-05 13:31:05
 * Commit 39: Build: Update documentation for database for better readability. at 2024-12-09 09:46:13
 * Commit 40: Refactor: Add tests for API to resolve issue. at 2024-12-10 12:33:38
+* Commit 41: Style: Add new feature dependencies to enhance functionality. at 2024-12-10 15:43:38